EtienneDx/git-mentor/docs/Infrastructure.md

 #### HTTP entrypoint

-The server will offer multiple REST APIs to allow the front-end to interact with the git repositories.
+The server will offer multiple REST APIs to allow the frontend to interact with the git repositories.
 It will be written in [Rust](https://www.rust-lang.org/).

 The specifics of the HTTP server haven't been decided yet, between the use of an existing framework or the development of a custom one.